 2.2h Air Strips.
-The Axis player may build and use Air Strips build and use Air Strips (OCS 15.2) up to the limits of the counter mix.
-They are removed if the hex is occupied by an attack-capable Soviet unit.
+The Axis player may

+build and use Air Strips (OCS 15.2) up to the limits of the counter mix.
+If occupied by an attack-capable Soviet unit, they are returned to the pool, and may be rebuilt later.